Indonesia's Legal System

 Conditional Contracts

-Conditional contracts are defined as contracts which validity and conclusiveness are dependent upon a future or uncertain event.
+Conditional contracts are defined as contracts whose validity and conclusiveness depend on a future or uncertain event.

 Temporal Contracts

-Temporal contracts stipulate the temporal condition for maturity of a contract.
+Temporal contracts stipulate the temporal condition for the maturity of a contract.
 Creditors are not allowed to claim the performance before the maturity of that contract.
-Likewise, the debtor cannot claim back a performance which has been discharged before the maturity.
-The determination of maturity must always be in the benefit of the creditor, unless by the nature of the contract, or by the circumstances, the determination was made in the interest of the creditor.
+Likewise, the debtor cannot claim back a performance which has been discharged before its maturity.
+When determining maturity, it must always be in the benefit of the creditor, unless by the nature of the contract, or by the circumstances, the determination was made in the interest of the creditor.

 Disjunctive Contracts

-This type of contract would release the debtor from obligation if they had delivered either one of the two goods in the contract.
-However, they are not allowed to offer the creditor the partial performance of either two, and then offer them as one.
-A disjunctive contract will become a normal contract if either one of the two goods are hindered from being the subject matter of the contract, or if either good were lost, or due to debtor’s fault the goods is no longer deliverable.
-The debtor is obliged to repay the lost goods commensurate to the last good that was lost.
+This type of contract would release the debtor from an obligation if they have delivered either one of the two goods specified in the contract.
+However, it prohibits debtors from offering the creditor the partial performance of either two, and then offering them as one.
+A disjunctive contract will revert to become a normal contract if either one of the two goods are hindered from being the subject matter of the contract, or if either goods were lost, or due to debtor’s fault the goods are no longer deliverable.
+The debtor is obliged to compensate for the lost goods, proportionate to the value of the good lost.

-The creditor is entitled to the remaining goods, if only one goods was lost.
-If the loss was due to the debtor’s fault, the creditor is entitled to the remaining goods or a payment in the amount of the lost good.
-If both goods were lost, the creditor is entitled to the payment in the amount of their choice.
+The creditor is entitled to the remaining goods in the case that only one of the goods was lost.
+If the loss was due to the debtor’s fault, the creditor is entitled to the remaining goods or a payment equivalent to the value of the lost good.
+If both goods were lost, the creditor is entitled to the full payment in the amount of their choice.

 Joint Contracts

-In case of a joint contract between debtors, in which a conference of debtors has a joint liability and joint obligation to a performance, the performance of a debtor shall relieve the rest of the debtors.
-The creditor is allowed to impose different conditions to each debtor relating to the performance of their contract.
+In the case of a joint contract between debtors, where a conference of debtors shares joint liability and the joint obligation for performance, the performance by one debtor relieves the remaining debtors.
+The creditor is allowed to impose different conditions on each debtor, relating to the performance of their contract.

 Divisible and Indivisible Contracts

-Divisibility of a contract concerns the divisibility of the performance depending upon its nature, which could be physical or not.
-However, even if a performance is by nature divisible, shall not be deemed divisible if the contract demands the performance in its entirety.
-Moreover, a divisible contract shall be performed in such a manner that treats the contract as indivisible, unless it concerns inheritors of a party to the contract, which are responsible only to each their own rights or obligations.
+The divisibility of a contract pertains to the divisibility of the performance based on its nature, whether physical or otherwise.
+However, even if a performance is naturally divisible, it shall not be considered divisible if the contract requires the performance in its entirety.
+Moreover, a divisible contract must be performed in a manner that treats the contract as indivisible, unless it is concerning inheritors of a party to the contract, who are responsible only for their own rights or obligations.
 Therefore, an inheritor of a creditor to a divisible performance is not allowed to individually relieve the debtor from their obligation, or take the due payment for their own.
-If such case occurred, the rest of the inheritors shall claim their own share excluding the portion which has already been taken by the first inheritor.
+If such a case occurred, the rest of the inheritors shall claim their own share, excluding the portion which has already been taken by the first inheritor.

-In addition, a conference of debtor who are responsible to a divisible performance shall be responsible to it in its entirety, even though the contract was not a joint contract.
+In addition, a conference of debtors, who are collectively responsible for a divisible performance, is obligated to it in its entirety, even if the contract is not a joint contract.

-A penalty clause may be inserted in the contract to prevent the debtor from defaulting their obligation, in the form of compensation for damages and loss, and interest.
-A creditor is not allowed to claim both the performance of the principal obligation and the penalty, since the penalty was devised only as an alternative in case of the debtor’s default.
-However, in case of default, a creditor may demand the performance of the principal obligation instead, and relieve the debtor from penalty.
+A penalty clause may be included in the contract to prevent the debtor from defaulting their obligation, taking the form of compensation for damages and loss, and interest.
+A creditor is not allowed to claim both the performance of the principal obligation and the penalty, as the penalty was only devised as an alternative in case of the debtor’s default.
+However, in case of default, a creditor may demand the performance of the principal obligation instead and, therefore, relieve the debtor from the penalty.
 Therefore, the invalidity of the contract shall invalidate the penalty clause, but the relief of the penalty clause does not invalidate the contract.

 Validity of Contract